open-access-policies/health-tech/Resilience/Policies/res-pol-002.md

 **3.1.2 Business Impact Analysis (BIA)**

-A comprehensive Business Impact Analysis shall be conducted annually to identify critical business functions and recovery requirements.
+The Business Continuity Manager, in coordination with Business Unit Leaders, shall conduct and formally document a comprehensive Business Impact Analysis (BIA) at least annually, or whenever a significant change to business operations occurs.
+The BIA report, which defines the recovery requirements for all critical functions, must be reviewed and formally approved by the Information Security Committee.

 **Critical Function Identification:**
 - **Immediate (0-4 hours):** Patient care systems, emergency services, life safety systems